bocoup/webpack-workshop/content/00-core/03-webpack-plugins/content/02-html-webpack-plugin.md

 # Now we can hash!

 Webpack and the HTML plugin both provide some useful _hashes_ that can be used in filenames for cache-busting and versioning:
---

-* `[hash]`: Webpack generates a `hash` for a given _build_ --
+* `[hash]`: Webpack generates a `hash` for a given _build_
 * `[contentHash]`: The HTML plugin generates a hash based on the content of assets

 Both of these can be referenced from the configuration...

 ???

-Now that we have webpack generating an `index.html` in our `dist` folder, we can take advantage of using the `hash` output features for other output chunks like javascript, and css.
+Now that we have webpack generating an `index.html` in our `dist` folder, we can take advantage of using the `hash` output features for other output chunks like JavaScript, and CSS.

+This lets you create builds with cache busting and per-version file names.
+The only file that would not be hashed in this example is your `index.html`.

 ---